 Cpl.
 Elmer John Bensing Jr. was the son of Elmer J. Bensing Sr and Lenore Wilson-Bensing and was born on December 12, 1918, in Louisville, Kentucky.
 With his three younger brothers and two younger sisters, he resided at 1452 South Hemlock Street.
 He was a high school graduate and worked in payroll at Mengel Body Company.
 The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
-On January 22, 1941, Elmer was inducted into the army at Fort Knox, Kentucky, and assigned to D Company, 192nd Tank Battalion.
+On January 22, 1941, Elmer was inducted into the army at Fort Knox, Kentucky.

-The Army rushed his basic training which he completed in seven weeks.
-During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
+Basic training for the selectees was rushed and finished in seven weeks.
+During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
+All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.
+After basic training, he attended a specialized training school.

 In late March 1941, the entire battalion was moved to new larger barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion on April 9.
 The tankers also painted their tanks a dull green-gray with blue numbers on the running boards.
 Around the turrets near the bottom, they painted red and blue stripes.
 According to the soldiers, this made it easier to camouflage the tanks.
 They also took part in a 15-mile hike during the month.